 Learn more about GISERA research

-The University of Queensland's Centre for Coal Seam Gas (UQ CCSG)
+The University of Queensland's Centre for Natural Gas (UQ-CNG)

-Founded in December 2011, the UQ CCSG conducts and coordinates research on technical and social challenges associated with the development of CSG resources in Australia.
-The centre also contributes towards educating the next generation of professionals to work in the coal seam gas sector.
+Founded in December 2011, the UQ-CNG conducts and coordinates research on technical and social challenges associated with the development of CSG resources in Australia.
+The Centre also contributes towards educating the next generation of professionals to work in the coal seam gas sector.
 The current member organisations are the University of Queensland, Australia Pacific LNG, QGC, Arrow and Santos.

-Governance of the centre is subject to the University of Queensland’s policies and procedures.
-Key decisions about CCSG's activities and priorities are made by the centre's director, with guidance provided by three advisory boards.
-These boards are respectively known as the Development Advisory Board (DAB), the Strategic Advisory Board (SAB) and the Technical Advisory Board (TAG).
+Governance of the Centre is subject to the University of Queensland’s policies and procedures.
+Key decisions about UQ-CNG activities and priorities are made by the Centre Director, with guidance provided by two advisory boards - the Strategic Advisory Board (SAB) and the Technical Advisory Board (TAG).

-Find out more about UQ Centre for Coal Seam Gas
+Find out more about UQ Centre for Natural Gas